yutatoyama/AppliedEconometrics2020/02_RIntro/programmingR1.md

 ## [1] 4
 ```

+---

-- We could also subset an entire row or column.
+- We can also subset an entire row or column.

 ```r